poppyjones/sikker/week1.md

 > Having designed various security mechanisms, it is necessary to decide where to use them.
 This is true both in terms of physical placement (e.g., at what points in a network are certain security mechanisms needed) and in a logical sense [e.g., at what layer or layers of an architecture such as TCP/IP (Transmission Control
 Protocol/Internet Protocol) should mechanisms be placed].

-Even one all security measures are in place there is still one issue: ***The weakest point of cyber security is humans!***
+Even if all security measures are in place there is still one issue: ***The weakest point of cyber security is humans!***

 Also time!!!